galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 The second plot is the same as the first but with the actual dispersion plotted instead of the relative change of dispersion.

-The third plot measures the direct stability of each of the derived (in this case, 12) clusters using the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), which is a fractional quantity that measures how many elements in two sets overlap divided by the union of both sets.
+The third plot measures the direct stability of each of the derived (in this case, 12) clusters using the [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index), which is a fractional quantity that measures the dissimilarity between two sets as measured by overlap divided by the union of both sets.

-> ### {% icon details %} Details: Jaccard Stability
+> ### {% icon details %} Details: Jaccard Distance
 >
-> Jaccard Stability is measured by the intersection of the two or more sets divided by the union of those sets.
+> Jaccard distance is measured by the intersection of the two or more sets divided by the union of those sets.
 >
 > $$d_J(X,Y) = 1 - J(X,Y) = \frac{|X \cup  Y| - |X \cap Y|}{|X \cup Y|}$$
 > <!-- This seems to be visible when collapsed...? -->
 >
-> In the case of single-cell data, sets are defined as the cells contained within a given cluster, and the Jaccard similarity score provides a quantitive measure for how distinct a given cluster is, based on it's similarity to other sets.
+> In the case of single-cell data, sets are defined as the cells contained within a given cluster, and the Jaccard similarity score provides a quantitative measure for how distinct a given cluster is, based on it's similarity to other sets.
 >
 > ![Jaccard]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_jaccard.svg %} "Example Jaccard Distance calculation")
 >